 2. Find housing

-The most common way to find a suitable apartment, whether to rent or buy, is through real estate advertisements on the Internet or in corresponding newspapers , which not only publish apartment advertisements/real estate in their print versions, but also on their own websites.
-In addition, you will find various Internet portals through which you can search for real estate nationwide and individually or place an advertisement there yourself for the search for an apartment.
-Sometimes, instead of the contact details of the landlord or the apartment management, code numbers or letters are also listed in the apartment offers - so-called box numbers.
+The most common way to find a suitable apartment – be it for rent or for sale – is via real estate advertisements on the Internet or in relevant newspapers, which publish apartment advertisements not only in their print versions but also on their own websites.
+In addition, you will find various Internet portals that you can use to search for properties nationwide and individually, or place an ad there yourself looking for an apartment.
+Sometimes, instead of the contact details of the landlord or the housing administration, there are also code numbers or code letters in the housing offers – so-called codes.
 You must reply in writing to an advertisement with a box number and send the letter to the newspaper.
 This will then be forwarded to the landlord from there.
 You also have the option of hiring a real estate agent for your apartment search.
 This can be an advantage especially in metropolitan areas.

 If you have difficulties finding an apartment, you can contact the Housing Office in the city or municipality in which you are looking for an apartment.
 Apartments are often brokered directly there.
 If this is not the case, the Housing Office staff can help with useful addresses and information.
 In most cities and towns there is Social housing.